magsenche/hanazono/docs/brain/neurotransmitters.md

 - triggers the release of glucose from energy stores
 - increases blood flow to skeletal muscle
 - reduces blood flow to the gastrointestinal system
-- inhibits voiding of the bladder and gastrointestinal motility
+- inhibits voiding of the bladder and gastrointestinal mobility

-### Release
+## Adrenaline
+Also know as **epinephrine**

+Quite the same role as it's precurssor, the noradrenaline.
+However, it's released in large bursts in response to specific stimuli.

+- fight-or-flight response
+- blood sugar levels
+- heart rate

 Norepinephrine release is lowest during sleep, rises during wakefulness, and reaches much higher levels during situations of stress or danger, in the so-called fight-or-flight response

 ## Serotonin